Skip to content

 FTSdk.bindRumUserData(userData)

-// You can call this method after the user logs out to unbind user information
+//Can call this method after user logout to unbind user information

 FTSdk.unbindRumUserData()

-Use FTSdk to close the SDK, if you dynamically change the SDK configuration, you need to close it first to avoid generating incorrect data
+Use FTSdk to shut down the SDK, if dynamically changing SDK configuration, need to shut down first to avoid incorrect data generation

 FTSdk.shutDown();